travel centre logo-01

 SAFETY:

-Namibia is a peaceful, democratic country and is relatively crime free.
-However, as in any other place in the world there are undesirable elements.
+Namibia is a peaceful, democratic country.
+However, as in any other place in the world there are undesirable (criminal) elements.
+You are safe in Namibia, but please be cautious.
+Do not leave valuables visible in the car, do not carry your wallet visibly in your pocket etc.

 TIPS & GRATUITIES: